-Nicardipine is in a class of drugs called calcium channel blockers.
-Nicardipine relaxes (widens) your blood vessels, which makes it easier for the heart to pump and reduces its workload.
+Nicardipine is a calcium channel blocker that relaxes (widens) your blood vessels, which makes it easier for the heart to pump and reduces its workload.

-Nicardipine may also be used for purposes other than those listed in this medication guide.
+Nicardipine may also be used for purposes not listed in this medication guide.

 blue/white, imprinted with CARDENE 20 mg, ROCHE